 Music at Bateman Primary is about building a community of musicians and developing a positive, supportive mindset towards performance.
-We aim to provide opportunities for students, no matter their speciality or experience level.
+We aim to provide opportunities for all students, no matter their speciality or experience level.

-In the classroom, we use a wide variety of teaching and learning strategies, including the incorporation of ICT, tuned and untuned percussion instruments, and opportunities for composition, rehearsal and performance.
+In the classroom, we use a wide variety of teaching and learning strategies, including the incorporation of ICT, tuned and untuned percussion instruments, and opportunities for composition, rehearsal, and performance.

 At Bateman, we work to grow an uplifting and welcoming community where we value the arts and its role in developing the whole child.
 We can’t wait to see what our students do next!